Casyvina/Pan_Card_Forgery_Detection/README.md

 ![](pan_card.png)

-PAN cards are an important form of identification in Nigeria.
+PAN cards is an important form of identification in India.
 However, there is a growing problem of fake PAN cards being used for fraudulent purposes.
 This project aims to use computer vision to identify fake PAN cards.

 ## Table of Contents